trevorboultwood/Px-Matrix-Pattern-Emulator/README.md

 Pressing F5 (Debug) will first carry out the build task above and then connect VSCODE to the Debugger where you can step through the program.

-The project will probnabnly work with other compilers but I found it had to be 32bit (Probably the SDL2 library I have used for this project).
+The project will probably work with other compilers but I found it had to be 32bit (Probably the SDL2 library I have used for this project).

 I hope you found this useful.